 Netball is one of the popular sporting codes in the Senior School, with age groups ranging from U14 to U19.
 The main netball league is played during our winter term, Term ll; however, we begin with pre-season practices, team trials and festivals after the half-term break in Term l.

 Where possible, teams participate in pre-season netball festivals, to help finalise team selections and assist with preparation for the league.
 These festivals are a great opportunity for our netball girls to be exposed to different styles and levels of play, as teams from across the province and country participate.
-In 2020, we will be hosting our 1st annual U16 netball festival.

-The D13 league is short, but intense, with play-offs taking place before the half-term break in Term ll.
+The district league is short, but intense, with play-offs taking place before the half-term break in Term ll.
 In preparation for the league, the girls are invited to attend a training camp the last week of the April holidays.

 Rowing is a summer sport that begins in the third term and continues into the following year, ending in early March when the South African Schools’ Rowing Championships take place.
 The season is short, but intense!
 The sport encourages personal growth and teaches time management, teamwork, dedication and leadership.